thunderstore-io/Thunderstore/README.md

 Will be placed to `client-key.pem`
 - `DB_SERVER_CA`: Base64 encoded server CA to use for the database connection.
 Will be placed to `server-ca.pem`

+### Redis caching

+You can enable caching to the redis backend by supplying a redis URL

+- `REDIS_URL`: The redis database URL to use for caching, e.g.
+`redis://some-host:6379/0`